Why Smart Thermostats Are Worth It

 • 15% on your cooling bill

-Your smart thermostat will give you a monthly heating and cooling report, which often compares you to other residences in the area.
+Your smart thermostat will provide you with a monthly heating and cooling report, which often compares you to other residences in the area.

-Your possible savings differ based on your house, where you live, how much insulation you have and your preferred temperature settings.
-You might experience average savings, significant savings or somewhere in the middle.
+Your potential savings vary based on your home, where you live, how much insulation you have and your preferred temperature settings.
+You might experience average savings, significant savings or somewhere in between.

-If you're noticing you're only getting small savings on energy costs, you might be optimizing for energy efficiency already.
-This includes switching off your HVAC system when you're not at home or turning your thermostat up/down when you're sleeping.
+If you’re finding you’re only getting small savings on energy costs, you might be optimizing for energy efficiency already.
+This includes switching off your HVAC system when you’re not at home or moving your thermostat up/down when you’re sleeping.

-Smart thermostats make the process simple through their hands-off process that slowly shifts the temperature.
-If you're at home a lot, it might not save you money on energy costs as is the point in an automatic, energy-efficient schedule.
+Smart thermostats make the process easy through their hands-off process that gradually shifts the temperature.
+If you’re at home a lot, it might not save you much on energy costs as is the point in an automated, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

 Many utility companies give rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment such as a smart thermostat.
 The rebate amount varies by company, but in most instances, it will take care of most or all the cost.
-To learn more, visit your utility company's website for rebate information.
+To find out more, visit your utility company’s website for rebate information.

-Installing a smart thermostat is an investment, but it can save you money in the end.
+Getting a smart thermostat is an investment, but it can help you spend less money in the end.
 If you’ve been thinking about installing one and want to know if they run as promised, we provide free home comfort assessments.
-Call our Experts at 304-760-5088 to request yours now!
+Call our Experts at 866-397-3787 to request yours now!